-What Is a Mutual Divorce & How Can I Get One?
+What Is Mutual Divorce & How Can I Get One?

-However, the legal process of getting divorced in the UK currently only partially recognises the concept of mutual divorce.
+Previously the legal process of getting divorced in the UK only partially recognised the concept of mutual divorce.

 In this article we will consider the mutual divorce meaning, look at what has now changed and how these changes affect divorce petitions in the UK.

-Some people think it refers to a situation where husband and wife have mutually and amicably both decided they would like to end their marriage and so wanted a mutual consent divorce.
+Some thought it referred to a situation where the husband and wife had both mutually and amicably decided they would like to end their marriage and so wanted a mutual consent divorce.

-Another meaning is where, irrespective of whether they both want to separate, both parties agree that a divorce is necessary (ie one spouse does not want to split up but accepts the decision of their partner).
+Another meaning was where, irrespective of whether both partners wanted to separate, both agreed that a divorce was inevitable.
+For example, one spouse did not want to split up but still accepted the decision of their partner.

-This essentially was one of the main problems with the old divorce process, because from a legal standpoint, prior to the divorce law change in the UK there is no specific option to apply for anything called ‘mutual divorce’.
+This essentially was one of the main problems with the old divorce process, because from a legal standpoint, prior to the divorce law change in the UK there was no option to apply for anything called ‘mutual divorce’.

-The closest option to ‘mutual divorce’ is the fourth of these facts: ‘Separated for 2 years and consent’ which essentially means they have been separated for at least two years and both agree to the divorce.
+The closest option to ‘mutual divorce’ was the ‘Separated for 2 years with consent’ option, which meant the couple had to have been separated for at least two years with both agreeing to the divorce.

-In order to speed up the process and obtain a ‘quick divorce’ the options of adultery or unreasonable behaviour) are sometimes used by couples who both want to get divorced – even in the absence of any actual adultery or unreasonable behaviour – to achieve a mutually agreed outcome.
+In order to speed up the process and obtain a ‘quick divorce’ the options of adultery or unreasonable behaviour were often used by couples – even in the absence of any actual adultery or unreasonable behaviour – purely to achieve a divorce by mutual consent.